 Tuning a 1B classifier

-I built screen to answer one question: does this condition apply to this input?
-Screen sends each question to a local LLM — gemma3:1b via ollama, default temperature, one billion parameters.
+I built screen to answer one question: does a given condition apply to a given input?
+Screen sends each question to a local language model — gemma3:1b via ollama, default temperature, one billion parameters.
 The prompt is a condition in XML tags, an input in XML tags, and the instruction “Answer yes or no only.”
 All three classifiers share this single prompt template.

-I use it with three conditions.
+Three conditions.
 Given a file, is this source code?
 Given a file, is this test code?
 Given a user prompt, is this a naming decision?
-Each answer determines whether screen injects relevant guidelines into an AI coding agent’s context.
-I test these classifiers with a harness that runs 5 positive and 5 negative fixtures per condition, 3 trials each with majority voting.
+Each answer determines whether screen injects relevant guidelines into my context.
+The test harness runs 5 positive and 5 negative fixtures per condition, 3 trials each with majority voting.
 Target: 30/30.

-My first instinct was to fix the fixtures.
-Replace ambiguous negatives with obviously non-technical content.
-Score moved from 19 to 22.
-The instinct was wrong.
+The first attempt targeted the fixtures.
+Replacing ambiguous negatives with non-technical content moved the score from 19 to 22.
+This was the wrong correction.
 The model still said “yes” to standup notes about software projects.
 The fixtures were not the problem.
 The conditions were.

 What the model hears

 The source code condition was “the file contains source code.”
 To gemma3:1b, that means “is this related to software.”
-I changed it to “the content is programming language source code with functions, classes, or imports.”
-Accuracy on that classifier went from 50% to 90%.
-Every added word — “programming language,” “functions,” “classes,” “imports” — is a concrete signal the model can check for.
-Vague topic association replaced with structural analysis.
+Changing it to “the content is programming language source code with functions, classes, or imports” moved accuracy from 50% to 90%.
+Each added word — “programming language,” “functions,” “classes,” “imports” — is a concrete signal the model can verify.
+Vague topic association replaced with structural detection.

-The test code condition was harder.
+The test code condition was more resistant.
 “The file contains test code or test configuration” scored 60%.
-I tightened it to “the content is test code (unit tests, integration tests, or test framework configuration)” and it got worse — 1/5 positives.
+Tightening it to “the content is test code (unit tests, integration tests, or test framework configuration)” produced worse results — 1/5 positives.
 The parenthetical clause broke the model.
-It lost the thread of the sentence and said “no” to everything.
+It lost the main predicate and answered “no” to everything.

 First finding: parenthetical clauses are poison for gemma3:1b.